11 Best Tips for Staging the Foyer

 - a folding screen

 - add a pony wall (half wall)

-- Fill a retangular planter with foam blocks and stick bamboo poles or tall grasses, like pampas grass into the foam.
-This will create a filtered screen.
+- fill a rectangular planter with foam blocks and stick bamboo poles or tall grasses, like pampas grass, into the foam.

-- a console table with 1 or 2 lamps
+- a narrow console table with two tall lamps or potted plants on top

 - a padded bench with storage

 - even the tall back of a sofa can serve as a room divider

 10. How to stage your foyer